Dispersive analysis of the $J/\psi\to\pi^0 \gamma^\ast$ transition form factor with $\rho$-$\omega$ mixing effects: Dispersive formalism for the transition form factor

 with a real-valued subtraction polynomial $P(s)$.
 The pion vector form factor is expected to behave as $F_\pi^V(s) \asymp 1/s$ at large energies, as suggested by pQCD (up to logarithmic corrections), and to be free of zeros~\cite{Leutwyler:2002hm,Ananthanarayan:2011xt}.
 Thus, $P(s)$ is a constant and can be set to 1 due to gauge invariance ($F_\pi^V(0)=1$).
 Note that for a full analysis of the pion vector form factor, one needs to account for $\rho$--$\omega$ mixing, which will be discussed in the next section.

-From Eq.~\eqref{eq:Omnes}, we observe that the Omn\`es function is completely determined by the phase shift.
-Since the available phase-shift solutions are very accurate, especially in the low-energy regime, we estimate the associated uncertainties by comparing two different parameterizations, referred to as ``Solution~1"~\cite{Schneider:2012ez} and ``Solution~2"~\cite{Pelaez:2024uav}, as shown in Fig.~\ref{fig:phase}.
+From Eq.~\eqref{eq:Omnes}, we observe that the Omn\`es function is completely determined by the phase input.
+To estimate the associated uncertainties, especially above the low-energy elastic region, we compare two different parameterizations, referred to as ``Solution~1"~\cite{Schneider:2012ez} and ``Solution~2"~\cite{Pelaez:2024uav}, as shown in Fig.~\ref{fig:phase}.
 Solution~1 employs the phenomenological parameterization of the pion vector form factor proposed in Ref.~\cite{Roig:2011iv} (see also Ref.~\cite{Gonzalez-Solis:2019iod}, as well as Ref.~\cite{RuizArriola:2024gwb} for a direct extraction of the form factor phase).
-In Ref.~\cite{Schneider:2012ez}, the form factor was constrained by fitting the experimental data to extract the corresponding phase, which was then smoothly matched to the Roy equation phase-shift solution below 1~GeV.
+In Ref.~\cite{Schneider:2012ez}, the form factor was constrained by fitting the experimental data to extract the corresponding phase, which was then smoothly matched to the Roy equation phase-shift solution below 1~GeV; accordingly, the $\rho^\prime$ and $\rho^{\prime\prime}$ region is already encoded effectively in $\Omega(s)$ within an elastic approximation.
 Solution~2 utilizes the latest phase shifts derived from the dispersive analysis of $\pi\pi$ scattering.
 Given that the $P$-wave inelasticity in Ref.~\cite{Pelaez:2024uav} is found to be rather small up to approximately 1.3~GeV, we refrain from considering it.
-For our analysis, beyond $\Lambda_\delta=1.9$~GeV for Solution~1 and $\Lambda_\delta=1.3$~GeV for Solution~2, we smoothly guide $\delta$ to the asymptotic value $\pi$ using~\cite{Moussallam:1999aq,Gonzalez-Solis:2019iod}
+For our analysis, beyond $\Lambda_\delta=1.9$~GeV for solution~1 and $\Lambda_\delta=1.3$~GeV for solution~2, we smoothly guide $\delta$ to the asymptotic value $\pi$ using~\cite{Moussallam:1999aq,Gonzalez-Solis:2019iod}

 where $\alpha$ and $\beta$ are parameters introduced to ensure that both the phase $\delta(s)$ and its first derivative $\delta^{\prime}(s)$ are continuous at $s=\Lambda_\delta^2$.
 Their explicit expressions are